AIA New Hampshire Committees

 The AIA New Hampshire Education Committee seeks to support the state’s K-12 schools with educational opportunities that will enhance the diversity, quality, and number of building professionals in the state.
 Facilitating programs that provide exercises in critical thought and spatial learning, we hope to spark an interest and lay a foundation for a career in architecture, engineering or construction.

-Chair: Sloane Mayor, AIA
+Chair: Brooke DeYoung, AIA

 Legislative Affairs Committee